"""

 block encoding :math:`U` of the matrix :math:`A`, and a :ref:`reflection operator <reflection>` :math:`R`.

-The fundamental iteration step is defined as :math:`(RU)`, where :math:`R` reflects
+the fundamental iteration step is defined as :math:`(RU)`, where :math:`R` reflects

 around the auxiliary block-encoding state :math:`\ket{G}`, prepared as the ``inner_case`` QuantumFloat.